NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

     nuget pack MyProject.csproj -IncludeReferencedProjects
     ```

-    This inclusion process is recursive, so if `MyProject.csproj` references projects B and C, and those projects reference D, E, and F, then files from B, C, D, E, and F will be included in the package.
+    This inclusion process is recursive, so if `MyProject.csproj` references projects B and C, and those projects reference D, E, and F, then files from B, C, D, E, and F are included in the package.

     If a referenced project includes a `.nuspec` file of its own, then NuGet adds that referenced project as a dependency instead.
-You will need to package and publish that project separately.
+You need to package and publish that project separately.

-- **Build configuration**: By default, NuGet will use the default build configuration set in the project file, typically *Debug*.
+- **Build configuration**: By default, NuGet uses the default build configuration set in the project file, typically *Debug*.
 To pack files from a different build configuration, such as *Release*, use the `-properties` option with the configuration:

     ```
     nuget pack MyProject.csproj -properties Configuration=Release